Normal Force

 Also known as: support force, N

 The perpendicular contact force that a surface exerts on an object pressing against it, directed away from the surface.
-Essential for analyzing any object in contact with a surface.
+Normal force is essential for analysing any object resting on or pressed against a surface.

 💡 Intuition